michalloska/SOLID_time_and_zone_converter/README.md

 Implement a simple converter allowing time convertion from GMT (Greenwich Mean) to  PDT (Pacific Daylight Time (North America)) and vice-versa.
 Converter should be implemented  in a way that allows extending it easily when adding new time zones.
 ___
 ## REMARK
-Writing this project in c++ turned out to be much more complicated/time consuming than anticipated at first.Therefore the project is not perfect and I am fully conscious about it.
-Implementation of Time etc was very time consuming
+Writing this project in c++ turned out to be much more complicated/time consuming than anticipated at first.
+Therefore the project is not perfect and I am fully aware of it.
+Implementation of Time etc was very time consuming.

+Almost all classes were tested except for ConsoleParser which was added in the last moment as I haven't noticed it was a requirement to run the program with console arguments.
 ___
 ## Author:
 Michał Loska